nodejs/admin/Moderation-Policy.md

 Modifications to this policy are subject to approval by both the TSC and CommComm.
-When modifications are proposed, if there are no objections after 72 hours, the modification are considered accepted.
+When modifications are proposed, if there are no objections after 72 hours, the modifications are considered accepted.
 If there any objections to any proposed change, a simple majority vote of each of the CommComm and TSC in *favor* of the change is required.